 For decades, this has been the sound of their daily lives...digging and shoveling all day.

 These sounds once accompanied Thabang Matsora’s life in the mines.
-He retired in 1985, and is now helping other ex-miners getting by.
+He retired in 1985, and is now helping other ex-miners get by.

 For him working underground was a life choice.
 Possibly, the only one available.
 But Thabiso had other dreams.
 He wanted to be a lawyer and, he says, speak on behalf of people who have problems.
 But then something happened.

-Danielle Olavario: You are about to hear This is how the pressure to be the sole breadwinner in a family can harm young men and change their destinies.
+Danielle Olavario: You are about to hear how the pressure to be the sole breadwinner in a family can harm young men and change their destinies.

 Welcome to Cry Like a Boy.
 My name is Danielle Olavario and I am a journalist at Euronews.